-- Description of the market risks being managed (currency, interest rate, and refinancing or rollover risks) and historical context for the debt portfolio; - Description of the future environment for DeM, including fiscal and debt projections, assumptions about interest and exchange rates, and constraints on portfolio choice, including those relating to market development and the implementation of monetary policy; - Description of the analysis undertaken to support the recommended DeM strategy, clarifying the assumptions used and limitations of the analysis; and
+- Description of the market risks being managed (currency, interest rate and refinancing or rollover risks) and historical context for the debt portfolio; - Description of the future environment for DeM, including fiscal and debt projections, assumptions about interest and exchange rates, and constraints on portfolio choice, including those relating to market development and the implementation of monetary policy; - Description of the analysis undertaken to support the recommended DeM strategy, clarifying the assumptions used and limitations of the analysis; and - The recommended strategy and its rationale.

-World Bank & IMF (2009): Developing a Medium-Term Debt Management Strategy (MTDS)-Guidance Note for Country Authorities, p.
+&lt;sup>20 World Bank and IMF (2009): Developing a Medium-Term Debt Management Strategy (MTDS)-Guidance Note for Country Authorities, p.
 3.

-21 If the time horizon is too short, e.g., the budget cycle, there is a risk that short-term expediency will dominate, turning the focus on short-term costs and away from risks that could materialize later.
+&lt;sup>21 If the time horizon is too short, e.g., the budget cycle, there is a risk that short-term expediency will dominate, turning the focus on short-term costs and away from risks that could materialise later.

-22 World Bank & IMF (2009): Developing a Medium-Term Debt Management Strategy (MTDS) - Guidance Note for Country Authorities, p.9.
+&lt;sup>22 World Bank and IMF (2009): Developing a Medium-Term Debt Management Strategy (MTDS)-Guidance Note for Country Authorities, p.
+9.